CLC DELEGATES – REGION 7

 Joyce Jones

-Former health and housing worker.
-Now helps young mums and dads to look after their children and works with the Urapuntja Aboriginal Corporation and the elders.
+Ms Jones is a former health and housing worker who helps young mums and dads to look after their children.
+She is the deputy chair of the Urapuntja Aboriginal Corporation and a director of Aboriginal Housing NT.

 “I’m here for the community, to find out what’s happening and why they keep on changing the laws.
-Our laws don’t change.”
+Our laws don’t change.
+We need funding to keep families on their homelands and to support young people working in communities, as builders and police officers.”

 Graham Long

-Urapuntja Aboriginal Corporation chair, works at the Arlparra High School.
-Former store employee.
+Mr Long works at the Arlparra High School and is a former store employee.

-Mr Long runs Sunday school for the kids of Boundary Bore outstation in “a little tin house”, and says the community needs a church.
+Mr Long runs Sunday school for the kids of the Boundary Bore homeland in “a little tin house” and says the community needs a church.

 Vacant